AnaviTechnology/anavi-docs/anavi-light-controller/anavi-light-controller.md

 ## Setting up the Arduino IDE

-1. Install the Arduino IDE following the instuctions from from https://www.arduino.cc/en/Main/Software
+1. Install the Arduino IDE following the instructions from from https://www.arduino.cc/en/Main/Software

-2. Add the ESP8266 board package: In File > Preferences input http://arduino.esp8266.com/stable/package_esp8266com_index.json into the Additional Board Manager URLs field.
+2. Add the ESP8266 board package: In **File > Preferences** input http://arduino.esp8266.com/stable/package_esp8266com_index.json into the Additional Board Manager URLs field.

-3. In Tools > Board ... > Boards manager find and add the ESP8266 package.
-Now "Generic ESP8266" should be an option in the Tools > Boards menu.
+3. In **Tools > Board ... > Boards manager** find and add the **ESP8266** package.
+Now "Generic ESP8266" should be an option in the **Tools > Boards** menu.

+4. Go to **Sketch > Include Library > Manage Libraries...** and include the following dependencies of the default firmware for ANAVI Light Controller:

+* WiFiManager by tzapu
+* ArduinoJson by Benoit Blanchon
+* PubSubClient by Nick O'Leary
+* Adafruit HTU21DF Library by Adafruit
+* Adafruit APDS9960 Library by Adafruit

 ## Flashing Custom Firmware